 Student Portal – Your online resource for everything pertaining to your Trinity student account.
 Students register for classes through their student portal, pay their tuition bills, and keep track of their academic progress.

 TrollNation – Every student is a member of TrollNation.
 The most visible place TrollNation is seen is at campus sporting events.
-We are all Trolls!
+We are all Trolls! #WeAreTrolls

 TrollStock – Every fall, students with musical talent sign up for a very chill, very eclectic outdoor student concert.
 Of course, there are TrollStock t-shirts sold!